Your Journey to Well-Being: A TRUST Inaugural Retreat

 The speaker for this session has found these experiences to be extremely helpful as she has navigated her personal and professional life.
 The development of the framework was a key piece of her dissertation and was developed through the experiences of the ten leaders who were her research study subjects.
 If you have ever considered an experience like this but are not sure where to begin, this will be a good session for you to attend.

-T’ai Chi Ch’uan is a unique Chinese discipline that embodies good health, martial arts, meditation, mindfulness and exercise.
-Widely practiced for its health benefits, it improves balance and coordination, helps with fall prevention, lowers blood pressure, promotes proper posture, and aids mental focus.
+T’ai chi ch’uan is beneficial to all ages and fitness levels.
+Widely practiced for its health benefits, it improves balance and coordination, helps with fall prevention, lowers blood pressure, promotes correct posture and enhances mental focus.

 ENGAGEMENT | Creating Your Confidence Plan